Skip to main content

 Best Practices

 • Don't Overuse: While Render Groups are powerful, using too many can actually degrade performance.
 The goal is to find a balance that optimizes rendering without overwhelming the system with too many separate groups.
 Make sure to profile when using them.
-The majority of the time you won't need do use them at all!
+The majority of the time you won't need to use them at all!

 • Strategic Grouping: Consider what parts of your scene change together and which parts remain static.
 Grouping dynamic elements separately from static elements can lead to performance gains.